vmohir/vahid-slides/packages/learnings-from-libraries/slides.md

 <br>

-The environment is the browser which is dynamic and not fixed.
+The environment is the browser which is dynamic and unknown.

 Access to Window, Document, DOM, Fetch API, etc.